 |Asian African Museum Bandung Entrance Fee|

 Museum Of The Asian African Conference Facilities

 The museum’s professional guides are ready to give an individual or group tour.
-Not only are they friendly and smiley, they are also very knowledgeable about the conference.
+Not only are friendly and smiley, but the guide is also very knowledgeable about the conference.
 As for the museum itself, it provides outdoor benches on the sides of the building.
 Tourists seem happy to take a rest there while munching on the snacks sold outside.
 Along Jalan Asia Afrika, there are lots of cafes and restaurants to savor as well.